 Kindergarten (kindy) is a part-time educational program for children in the year before Prep (the first year of school in Queensland).
-Kindy is a place where your little one will make friends, explore new environments and have fun learning through meaningful experiences and interactions that support their early learning, wellbeing and development.
+Kindy is a place where your little one will make friends, explore new environments, build confidence and have fun learning.
+Kindy offers meaningful experiences and interactions that support your child's early learning, wellbeing and development, now and into the future.

 Find out about the

-different types of kindy in Queensland and how to find a kindy.
+different types of kindy in Queensland and how to find a kindy that best suits your child and family.

 When can my child start kindy?